stevinz/awesome-game-engine-dev/README.md

         - :books: [GPU Gems 2](https://developer.nvidia.com/gpugems/gpugems2/copyright) : Programming techniques for high-performance graphics and general-purpose computation hosted by [NVIDIA](https://www.nvidia.com/).
         - :books: [GPU Gems 3](https://developer.nvidia.com/gpugems/gpugems3/contributors) : Collection of state-of-the-art GPU programming examples hosted by [NVIDIA](https://www.nvidia.com/).
     - #### Education Portals <a name="Graphics-Education"></a>
-        - :earth_americas: [Lighthouse3d.com](http://www.lighthouse3d.com/tutorials/) : Great collection of tutorials on OpenGL, GLSL and many other computer graphics topics.
+        - :books: [Lighthouse3d.com](http://www.lighthouse3d.com/tutorials/) : Great collection of tutorials on OpenGL, GLSL and many other computer graphics topics.
-        - :earth_americas: [Scratchapixel](https://www.scratchapixel.com) : Very in depth coverage of topics ranging from mathematics and physics for computer graphics, 3D rendering and many more advanced techniques.
+        - :books: [Scratchapixel](https://www.scratchapixel.com) : Very in depth coverage of topics ranging from mathematics and physics for computer graphics, 3D rendering and many more advanced techniques.
     - #### Graphics API: DirectX <a name="Graphics-DirectX"></a>
+        - :earth_americas: [DirectX](https://docs.microsoft.com/en-us/windows/win32/directx) : Microsoft DirectX provides a set of APIs that you can use to create 2D/3D games and other high-performance multimedia apps. [[Sample Code](https://github.com/microsoft/DirectX-Graphics-Samples) | [Blog](https://devblogs.microsoft.com/directx/)]
-        - :earth_americas: [DirectXTutorial.com](http://www.directxtutorial.com/default.aspx) : Older resource with lots of tutorials on DirectX versions 9 & 11.
+        - :books: [DirectXTutorial.com](http://www.directxtutorial.com/default.aspx) : Older resource with lots of tutorials on DirectX versions 9 & 11.
     - #### Graphics API: Metal <a name="Graphics-Metal"></a>
+        - :earth_americas: [Metal](https://developer.apple.com/metal/) : Metal provides a platform-optimized, low-overhead API for developing the latest 3D applications and amazing games on Apple platforms. [[Sample Code](https://developer.apple.com/metal/sample-code/)]
+        - :books: [Metal Tutorial](https://www.raywenderlich.com/7475-metal-tutorial-getting-started) : Learn how to get started with Apple’s 3D graphics API at [raywenderlich.com](https://www.raywenderlich.com).
     - #### Graphics API: OpenGL <a name="Graphics-OpenGL"></a>
-        - :earth_americas: [Learn OpenGL](https://learnopengl.com) : :fire: Incredible resource!
+        - :books: [Learn OpenGL](https://learnopengl.com) : :fire: Incredible resource!
 Teaches you everything you need to do modern graphics programming!
+        - :earth_americas: [OpenGL](https://www.opengl.org/) : The industry's foundation for high performance graphics.
-        - :earth_americas: [OpenGL Tutorial](https://www.opengl-tutorial.org) : Excellent collection of OpenGL tutorials with full source covering lots of topics.
+        - :books: [OpenGL Tutorial](https://www.opengl-tutorial.org) : Excellent collection of OpenGL tutorials with full source covering lots of topics.
     - #### Graphics API: Vulkan <a name="Graphics-Vulkan"></a>
+        - :earth_americas: [Vulkan](https://www.vulkan.org) - Vulkan is a cross-platform industry standard enabling developers to target a wide range of devices with the same graphics API. [[Sample Code](https://github.com/khronosGroup/Vulkan-samples)]
+        - :books: [Vulkan Tutorial](https://vulkan-tutorial.com) : This tutorial will teach you the basics of using the Vulkan graphics and compute API.
     - #### Graphics API: WebGL <a name="Graphics-WebGL"></a>
+        - :earth_americas: [WebGL](https://www.khronos.org/webgl/) [:octocat:](https://github.com/KhronosGroup/WebGL) : Cross-platform open web standard for a low-level 3D graphics API based on OpenGL ES, exposed to ECMAScript (Javascript) via the HTML5 Canvas element.
+        - :books: [WebGL Fundamentals](https://webglfundamentals.org) : :fire: Set of articles that teach WebGL from basic principles, bringing you to a full understanding of what WebGL really is and how it really works.
+        - :books: [WebGL 2 Fundamentals](https://webgl2fundamentals.org) : WebGL Fundamentals tutorials updated to use / take advantage of / explain WebGL2.
+        - :books: [WebGL Tutorial](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial) : This Mozilla tutorial describes how to use the canvas element to draw WebGL graphics, starting with the basics.
     - #### Graphics API: WebGPU <a name="Graphics-WebGPU"></a>
+        - :earth_americas: [Dawn](https://dawn.googlesource.com/dawn) : Google's open-source and cross-platform implementation of the work-in-progress WebGPU standard.
+        - :earth_americas: [WebGPU](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status) [:octocat:](https://github.com/gpuweb/gpuweb) : Next generation web API that exposes modern computer graphics capabilities, specifically Direct3D 12, Metal, and Vulkan, for performing rendering and computation operations on the GPU.
+        - :earth_americas: [WebGPU Demos](https://webkit.org/demos/webgpu/) : Apple's a collection of simple WebGPU examples.
+They should work in the latest WebKit builds and Safari Technology Preview release.
     - #### Shaders <a name="Graphics-Shaders"></a>
         _see [Shaders](#Topic-Shaders)_

 - ### Engine Development
     - #### Blog Articles <a name="Engine-Blog-Articles"></a>
-        - :earth_americas: [3D Game Engine Programming](https://www.3dgep.com) : Helping you build your dream game engine.
+        - :books: [3D Game Engine Programming](https://www.3dgep.com) : Helping you build your dream game engine.
     - #### Books <a name="Engine-Books"></a>
         - :books: [Game Engine Architecture](https://www.gameenginebook.com) : Covers both the theory and practice of game engine software development, bringing together complete coverage of a wide range of topics.
     - #### Education Portals <a name="Engine-Education"></a>